 Echo showed me where I would sleep.
 A standardized military room setup for twelve but only had five occupants.
-My area comprised of an open cupboard separating me from my neighbour to the left and my neighbour’s cupboard wall hid them from my left.
-The bed was bigger than the usual but still had the thin blankets and white pillow.
+My area was comprised of an open cupboard separating me from my neighbour to the left and my neighbour’s cupboard wall hid them from my right.
+The bed was bigger than usual, but still had thin blankets and a white pillow.
 The place was for me to decorate.
 The bathroom was through a door at the rear of the building with assigned showering stalls and toiletries.
 All occupants were Gifted as no unpowered soldiers wanted to sleep with freaks in the cubicle next to them.

 “The others will be coming back soon.
 For now, maybe you can wash up before chow?
 Better now than later when that lot decide to use up all the hot water, especially Rooi,” Echo explained, boredom coating his words.
 “I’ll have one in a bit.”

 Nodding, I looked down at my lap.
 Maybe I could burn the inside of the collar by heating up my skin underneath it.
 The water would help soothe the burn and dim the scent of charred plastic.